10 QUICK FACTS:

-The Famine and the Feast is O’Shea’s third studio album as a duo and demonstrates the remarkable growth as musicians the two have made since releasing Mr and Mrs in 2011.
+The Famine and the Feast is O’Shea’s third studio album as a duo and demonstrates the remarkable growth as musicians the two have made since releasing Mr. and Mrs. in 2011.
 The track “Family Is Everything” is a very open and honest exploration of the unbreakable bonds between family members and was co-written with one of Nashville’s preeminent songsmiths, Billy Burnette.
 “Parade,” co-written with Shaye Smith and featuring trumpet from Keith Smith (known for his work with Jack White), is a New Orleans-tinged ode to the kind of days where you just want to get up and dance.

-In addition to taking great strides lyrically, O’Shea pushed themselves musically, with Mark, especially, playing a wide range of instruments, including electric guitar, acoustic guitar, ganjo and mandolin.
+In addition to taking great strides lyrically, O’Shea pushed themselves musically — with Mark, especially, playing a wide range of instruments including electric guitar, acoustic guitar, ganjo and mandolin.
 The bracing vocal harmonies on “Alone” are set off by a gentle string quartet that builds to a crescendo before song’s end, the track illustrating the importance of love and companionship throughout life’s journey.
 The heartbreaking message of “Sorry I Was Right” is made all the more powerful with somber piano and Jay’s angelic voice.

-“The Truth Walks Slowly,” co-written by and featuring iconic Australian songwriters Rob Hirst, tells the story of a farmer and his unwavering commitment to the land, despite hardship and the temptation to sell for a quick buck.
+“The Truth Walks Slowly,” co-written by and featuring iconic Australian musician and songwriter Rob Hirst, tells the story of a farmer and his unwavering commitment to the land, despite hardship and the temptation to sell for a quick buck.
 In a reunion of sorts, Midnight Oil bassist Bones Hillman completes the rhythm section on the track and the results are simply stunning.

 “Being surrounded by such amazing musicians in Nashville is always inspiring and makes you want to try new things,” adds Mark.
 “We chose the kind of musicians for this record that had country roots, but were willing to take some chances both musically and instrumentation wise and we’re all very happy and excited by the results.”